-A teacher who serves as Special Education Department Chair shall be paid according to the following schedule and may be assigned direct teaching responsibilities:
+The District may elect to create and support Special Education Department Chair positions.
+A member who serves as Special Education Department Chair shall be paid according to the following schedule and may be assigned direct teaching responsibilities:

-Number of teachers and Teacher Assistants
+Number of members and Teacher Assistants Range (Per Article 150 A.)

-reporting to a Department Chair Range(Per 150A)
+reporting to a Department Chair

-3-8 5
+3-8 Range 5

-9-17 6
+9-17 Range 6

-18 or more 7
+18 or more Range 7